deadc0de6/dotdrop/README.md

 The diffing is done by `diff` in the backend, one can provide specific options to diff using the `-o` switch.

+It is possible to add patterns to ignore when using `compare` for example when a directory is managed by dotdrop and might contain temporary files that don't need to appear in the output of compare.

+Either use the command line switch `-i --ignore` or add an entry in the dotfile directly in the `cmpignore` entry (see [Config](#config)).
+The pattern follows Unix shell-style wildcards like for example `*/path/file`.
+Make sure to quote those when using wildcards in the config file.

 It is also possible to install all dotfiles for a specific profile in a temporary directory in order to manually compare them with the local version by using `install` and the `-t` switch.